frodoman/TinyRequest/README.md

 # TinyRequest

-Tiny Request is a easy and handy way of doing networking request with Swift.
+TinyRequest is a handy Swift package of doing networking request, in a declarative way with [Combine](https://developer.apple.com/documentation/combine) and chainning style.

 ## How to add TinyRequest package to an Xcode project
-1. On the Xcode top menu, go to File -> Add Packages
+1. On the Xcode top menu, go to ```File -> Add Packages```
 2. Enter this for searching package URL https://github.com/frodoman/TinyRequest
 3. Select the version for the package, using the latest version is highly recommanded.
 Please refer to [Latest Releases](https://github.com/frodoman/TinyRequest/releases) for the latest release version
 4. That's done!